Water and Watershed Protection

 Did you know?

-There are over 348 contaminated sites in New Mexico without a responsible party.
+As of 2026, there are over 348 contaminated sites in New Mexico without a responsible party.

 • 302 neglected contaminated sites plus an unknown number of former dry cleaner sites